LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: Overview

-The enterprise needs to attest the integrity of remotely deployed \system\ instance in order to launch the service.
-This is realized by the standard SGX attestation~\cite{anati2013}.
-Specifically, the owner (viz., the enterprise's network administrator) of the enclave code can request a hardware-generated security measurement of the enclave at launch time, and interact with Intel's IAS API for verification, to be assured that the enclave is not modified.
-During attestation, a secure channel is established to pass configurations (middlebox processing rules, \texttt{etap} ring size, state cache size, etc.) to the \system\ instance.
-Due to space limit, here we omit a verbose description.
-But we remark that for the considered service scenario where only two parties (enterprise and middlebox server provider) are involved, a basic attestation protocol between the two and Intel IAS is sufficient.
-After the attestation, the two major modules of \system\ are initialized, which are described in corresponding sections.
+\inlsec{Secure service launching} The enterprise needs to attest the integrity of the remotely deployed \system\ instance before launching the service.
+This is realized by the standard SGX attestation utility~\cite{anati2013}.
+Specifically, the enterprise administrator can request a security measurement of the enclave signed by the CPU, and interact with Intel's IAS API for verification.
+During attestation, a secure channel is established to pass configurations, e.g., middlebox processing rules, \texttt{etap} ring size and flow cache size, to the \system\ instance.
+Due to the space limit, we skip the verbose description here.
+We remark that for the considered service scenario where only two parties (the enterprise and the server provider) are involved, a basic attestation protocol between the two and Intel IAS is sufficient.